moondance-labs/tanssi-docs/builders/deploy-manage/dapp/deploy.md

 ## Introduction {: #introduction }

 Tanssi aims to lower the barrier to entry for building within the Polkadot ecosystem by streamlining the onboarding process and abstracting away the technical details of launching an Appchain.
-The Tanssi dApp facilitates this process, allowing you to spin up and deploy an Appchain on Tanssi in minutes.
+The Tanssi dApp facilitates this process, allowing you to spin up an Appchain and deploy it as a ContainerChain through Tanssi in minutes.

 This guide will walk you through the steps required to launch an Appchain on Tanssi's TestNet, Dancebox, via the Tanssi dApp.